 While most services are free, a small fee may apply to some educational offerings.

-Please visit one of the eight RABC offices or websites for more in depth information and service offerings.
+Please visit one of the four RABC offices or websites for more in depth information and service offerings.

-The RABC Pilot Program was developed to enhance access to timely and relevant small business services in rural Alberta and determine how to best provide these services in a cost-effective and efficient manner.
+The RABC Program was developed to enhance access to timely and relevant small business services in rural Alberta in a cost-effective and efficient manner.

 Who are the partner organizations?

-As part of the pilot, a variety of partnerships are being tested to determine which types of organizations are best positioned to manage and support an RABC.
-Current partners include Community Futures offices, Chambers of Commerce, a Regional Economic Development Alliance, a community learning centre, and municipalities.
+As part of the program, community partnerships are leveraged with organizations including Community Futures offices, Chambers of Commerce, a Regional Economic Development Alliance, a community learning centre, municipalities, and others to manage and support the RABC Program.

 Which communities have been selected to participate?

-The following eight communities are participating in the pilot program.
+The following four communities are presently participating in the program.

 - Camrose, in partnership with Community Futures East Central Alberta